Noetou/Pomodoro/README.md

 # **ENG**
 # How to use it ?
-25 minutes if work cycles separated by 5 minutes breaks !
+25 minutes of work cycles separated by 5 minutes breaks !

 **Personalize** your cycles by **changing the duration" of your **work and break times** thanks to the ⚙️ button, **new times** will be stored in your navigator !

 To **launch the timer** ?
 Nothing easier :
 **Click** on the ▶️ button

-You had an unforseen event or couldn't concentrate and you want to reset the timer ?
+You had an unforeseen event or couldn't concentrate and you want to reset the timer ?
 **Click** on the ↩️ button

 # Check your progress :